PROTECT YOUR DOG FROM SANDFLY

 A guaranteed protection is operating a fan, ceiling or otherwise (even at lowest speed) over the dog's indoor area, especially where the dog sleeps.

-Have your dog's blood tested around the end of January of each year.
+You may have your dog's blood tested around the end of January of each year.
 Early detection enhances the chances of survival if your dog is infected.

 Prevention is better than cure … but with regard to Leishmaniasis cure can never be guaranteed.